ModusCreateOrg/ciscospark-jira/README.md

 [register
 the webhook via the JIRA administration console](https://developer.atlassian.com/jiradev/jira-apis/webhooks#Webhooks-jiraadmin).

+If the bot's JIRA account is an administrator, the bot can do this itself when you tell it to `setup webhooks`.

+If the bot is not an administrator, you must setup up webhooks manually.
 The URL should be `<PUBLIC_ADDRESS>/jira/receive`, where `<PUBLIC_ADDRESS>` is the same URL as specified above.
 Be sure to select the notifications that you want to receive in the administration console.